ztyyLV/web-twain-docs/indepth/features/pdf.md

 To include the PDF addon, simply add a reference to the corresponding JavaScript file, included in the [resources folder]({{site.about}}faqs.html#what-are-the-resources-files).

-> If you are using the [dwt package](https://www.npmjs.com/package/dwt), the barcode reader is already included in the main JavaScript file ( `dynamsoft.webtwain.min.js` or `dynamsoft.webtwain.min.mjs` ) which means you can skip this step.
+> If you are using the [dwt package](https://www.npmjs.com/package/dwt), the pdf addon is already included in the main JavaScript file ( `dynamsoft.webtwain.min.js` or `dynamsoft.webtwain.min.mjs` ) which means you can skip this step.

 ``` html
 <script src="dynamsoft.webtwain.addon.pdf.js"></script>